Outdoor Living Spaces: Updating the Patio with Summer Color

 What I didn’t realize then is that you could simply work the same concept but do it in reverse.
 Rather than using several colors to add interest to a simple palette, instead pull out one individual color from the pattern for your accent, using a different one each year to highlight in your patio decor.

-If you love summer as much as I do and enjoy spending time outside, these inexpensive tips and tricks will keep your outdoor living spaces looking fresh and new year after year!
+If you love summer as much as I do and enjoy spending time outside, these inexpensive tips and tricks will keep your outdoor living spaces looking fresh and new, year after year!

-Outdoor Living Spaces Source List – To get the look, click on the items below for direct links to the products.
+To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided similar options.
+If an item is out of stock but may be restocked, I left it on the list.

 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

-Please enjoy the posts linked below!
+Please enjoy my friends’ posts linked below!

 Town and Country Living | Shabbyfufu | Sand and Sisal | On Sutton Place